Car-free in and aroundBedfordBedfordshire

 Through the green countryside from Bedford to Bletchley, the Marston Vale Railway passes reed-fringed lakes, country parks and the Grand Union canal.
 Look out for little muntjac deer in the fields beside the track.
 You can get 10% off tea and cake at the pretty station tearooms in Ridgmont, hear about the railway’s history in the heritage centre there, and visit the former intelligence HQ at Bletchley Park at a discount.
 Trains leave from Bedford station every hour and take 45 minutes to get to Bletchley.

-- Marston Vale’s rail partnership suggests several walks in the area and even a pub crawl, following the Rail Ale Guide.
+- Marston Vale’s rail partnership suggests several walks in the area.

 - Get off at Fenny Stratford station to explore the Grand Union canal – you can see it from the train window and the waterside Red Lion pub, serving real ales near the lock, is a two-minute walk from the station.

-- Bletchley station is almost equally close to the secret wartime cryptology centre at Bletchley Park, now a major visitor attraction.
+- Bletchley station is five minutes the secret wartime cryptology centre at Bletchley Park, now a major visitor attraction and growing all the time with new exhibitions about its interesting history.
+Read on!

 2. Break the Code at Bletchley Park